aays/site_old/_posts/2017-08-30-pandas-dplyr-users-p1.md

 ## 12          7.7         3.0          6.1         2.3 virginica
 ```

-`pandas` has two ways of doing this same operation.
+`pandas` provides two ways of doing this same operation.

 With the `.query()` method:
 ```python